 Preheat oven to 190c (fan-forced).
-Line or grease a large 12 cup muffin tin or a silicon muffin tray can be used.
+Line or grease a large 12-cup muffin tin or a silicon muffin tray can be used.

 Add the minced meat to the pan and cook as you break it up with a spatula (the meat needs to be crumbly).
 Cook until the meat changes colour and is cooked through.
 Stir the Italian herbs, salt and pepper through the meat mixture.

 Any leftover cooked muffins can be stored in an airtight container in the fridge for up to 4 days.
 Suitable to freeze.